 1. Acadia, ME

-Acadia is filled with short but steep hikes leading to mountain summits overlooking lakes, rolling hills covered in trees and the Atlantic Ocean.
+Acadia National Park is filled with short but steep hikes leading to photogenic mountain summits overlooking lakes, rolling hills covered in trees and the Atlantic Ocean.
 It’s one of our favorite national parks on the East Coast, and we highly recommend visiting in the first week of October for peak fall foliage colors.
 We took the photo above at Bass Harbor Head Lighthouse at sunset.

 2. Alabama Hills, CA